nnari0/visitor_forecast_fti_pipeline/README.md

    `visitors_avg_24h` / `visitors_avg_7d` from the feature group and uses
    it as a stand-in for "now".
 A production pipeline would either re-aggregate the last 7 days of raw visitor data on demand or use an online feature group with continuously updated aggregates.
-For this assignment, this simplification is explicitly permitted.

 2. **No real live visitor data**: the CSV is a historical crawl; the pipeline simulates "current" aggregates via the latest stored data point.
-A production version would need to integrate the crawler into the feature pipeline and trigger it hourly (e.g. via GitHub Actions).
+A production version would need to integrate the crawler into the feature pipeline and trigger it hourly.

 3. **Weather gaps are filled with `ffill`/`bfill`.** This is robust for isolated missing hours but not ideal for longer outages.
-A production system would benefit from data validation using Great Expectations (which is integrated into Hopsworks — see "extension stages" in the assignment).
+A production system would benefit from data validation using Great Expectations.

 4. **No hyperparameter tuning.** The RandomForest uses pragmatically chosen values; neither cross-validation nor grid search are implemented.
-This is consistent with the assignment ("performance is not a grading criterion").

 5. **Gaps in the source CSV**: the original CSV contains visible periods where no observations exist for hours or days.
 Those hours simply do